Memetics

 Stand Alone Complex is a handy word in this domain.

-A ‘Stand Alone Complex’ can be compared to the copycat behavior that often occurs after incidents such as serial murders or terrorist attacks.
+A ‘Stand Alone Complex’ can be compared to the copycat behaviour that often occurs after incidents such as serial murders or terrorist attacks.
 An incident catches the public’s attention and certain types of people “get on the bandwagon”[…] It is particularly apparent when the incident appears to be the result of well-known political or religious beliefs, but it can also occur in response to intense media attention.
 For example, a mere fire, no matter the number of deaths, is just a garden variety tragedy.
 However, if the right kind of people begin to believe it was arson, caused by deliberate action, the threat increases drastically that more arsons will be committed.

 Directed use of this I have seen referred to as stochastic terrorism, as covered in economics of insurgence.